Home

 • How long wilt thou sleep, O sluggard? when wilt thou arise out of thy sleep?

-What Christian thinks that God's will is that when we get sick, spend time in the hospital, or even die, that our family and Church should be burdened with begging or seeking to collect the thousands of dollars in funds "required" to pay for the medical bills or burial?
-And all because we consciously chose to neglect the perfectly legal and wise option to have insurance that was instituted just for that express purpose?
-Even our inheritance stored up and left to our children is a type of insurance.
+Should a Christian think that it is God's will that when we get sick, spend time in the hospital, or die, we should leave debt to our family or church to be burdened with?
+Should our wife go begging seeking to pay the thousands of dollars in funds "required" to pay for the medical bills or burial in this day and age?
+All because we consciously chose to neglect the perfectly lawful and wise option to have insurance that was instituted "specifically" for this express purpose?
+Do we not understand that even our inheritance stored up and left for our wives or children is a type of insurance?
 And there is not one thread of evidence in God's word that this is unbiblical.

 Proverbs 13:22